polywrap/doc-snippets/README.md

 # doc-snippets
-Doc-snippets is a simple tool that allows you to extract and inject snippets from code into markdown files.
+`doc-snippets` is a simple tool that allows you to extract and inject snippets from code into markdown files.

 ## Installation